hitblast/hitblast.github.io/content/blog/building-a-time-capsule.md

 The code is too long for me to include here, so I'll just include the primary algorithms here.
 Rest will be linked.

-For checking whether a `Capsule` should be deciphered, I had created this:
+For checking whether a `Capsule` should be deciphered, this method inside the struct is used:

 ```rust
 // yes I used serde for the whole store